David J. Galton

-David Jeremy Galton (born 2 May 1937) is a British physician and researcher in molecular genetics and metabolic disease, primarily the hyperlipidemias and diabetes mellitus.
-He is an authority figure in his field.
+David Jeremy Galton (2 May 1937 – 30 January 2024) was a British physician and researcher in molecular genetics and metabolic disease, primarily the hyperlipidemias and diabetes mellitus.

+He is not related to Francis Galton the Victorian-era polymath and eugenicist.

 Early life and education

 David Galton was educated at Highgate School London and graduated from University College London in 1957 with a BSc (first class honours) and MB.BS (with honours in medicine) in 1960.
 After house-staff training he went to the National Institutes of Health, Bethesda Maryland, USA to study with Robert Scow and Martin Rodbell.

 Career

 On returning to the UK he obtained a Fellowship at the Hammersmith Hospital to work with Russell Fraser and later elected to the consultant staff at St Bartholomew's Hospital London.
 He was then elected to a Professorship, Department of Medicine, London University and is now an Emeritus Professor at London University.

 Galton was elected Chairman of Clinical Science from 1978 to 1980.
 He served on the scientific grants committee of Diabetes UK from 1984 to 1987 and again from 1989 to 1991.
 He was elected secretary of the European Atherosclerosis Society from 1988 to 1993 and Chairman of HEART UK from 1999 to 2001.
 He has been a Consultant Physician to St. Bartholomew's and Moorfield's Eye Hospitals.

-He is currently serving as the librarian of the Galton Institute (formerly the British Eugenics Society) having previously served as Vice-President.
-He is no relation of Francis Galton.
+He served as the librarian of the Galton Institute (formerly the British Eugenics Society) having previously served as vice-president.